dapp-org/k-uniswap-v2/src/uniswap.act.md

 ### updating the fee setter

-The current fee setter can appoint a new fee setter
+The current fee setter can appoint a new fee setter.

 ```act
 behaviour setFeeToSetter of UniswapV2Factory